Lincoln Blackwood: Interior

-Sourced almost directly from the first-generation Lincoln Navigator, the interior of the Blackwood shares primarily its dashboard with the F-150 (as does the Expedition and Navigator), using imitation black oak wood for interior trim.
-The model line uses a four-seat 2+2 seating configuration (effectively the front two rows of the Navigator interior), placing a large center console between the two rear seats.
+Sourced almost directly from the first-generation Lincoln Navigator, the interior of the Blackwood shared its dashboard primarily with the F-150 (as does the Expedition and Navigator), using imitation black oak wood for interior trim.
+The model line used a four-seat 2+2 seating configuration (effectively the front two rows of the Navigator interior), placing a large center console between the two rear seats.
 All four seats were upholstered in Connolly leather, with heating and cooling for the front seats.

 Trim

 In line with the first-generation Navigator, Lincoln offered the Blackwood under a single trim level.
 The model line was equipped with nearly every available Lincoln feature standard, including a sunroof, premium sound system (cassette player in dashboard with CD changer in front console), and multi-zone automatic climate control.

 Only one option was offered for the Blackwood: a vehicle telematics system, which added a voice-activated cellular phone and a GPS navigation system (mounted on a 5-inch front-console screen).
+Of the 3,383 units produced, 2,122 (62.73%) came equipped with the navigation system, while the remaining 1,261 (37.27%) went without.
 Along with standard dual front airbags, the Blackwood was fitted with standard front side airbags.